 speaker

 Brian Lee

-Hey guys, good morning.
-We're kudos on the solid results and thanks for taking the questions here.
-I guess maybe as a follow-up to the first question here, if you could, Brandon, maybe it was a bit more the lay of the land, maybe even quantify it a little bit.
-How many of your peers, like Voltage, who you've obviously been in some IP -to-hand combat with, how much exposure do your peers have to China tariffs?
-What percent market share in the US would you say they represent?
-And then, what are the customer conversations like given the state of the state in terms of tariffs?
-It just seems like your US footprint and US supply chain should be giving you a huge leg up, whether it's in the ability to capture share or price or both.
-So just any visibility around those trends potentially becoming bigger tailwinds here as we move forward through the rest of this year?
+Hey, guys.
+Good morning.
+Kudos on the solid results and thanks for taking the questions here.
+I guess maybe as a follow up to the first question here, if you could, you know, Brandon, maybe it was a bit more of the lay of the land, maybe even quantified a little bit, like how many of your peers Like Voltage, who you've obviously been in some IP hand-to-hand combat with, how much exposure do your peers have to China tariffs?
+What percent market share in the U.S. would you say they represent?
+And then what are the customer conversations like given the state of the state in terms of tariffs?
+It just seems like your U.S. footprint and U.S. supply chain should be giving you a huge leg up, whether it's in you know, the ability to capture share or price or both.
+So just any visibility around those trends potentially becoming bigger tailwinds here as we move forward through the rest of this year.

+speaker